MIGG-NTU/SeisTomo_Tutorials/_sources/exercises/programming/index.rst.txt

 Programming
 ===========

-**We may have some exercises to let the students to complete about Linux command lines and Python.**
+**We may need to revised the following tasks for our own purposes for seismic tomography**

 Bash